Hard-line anti-illegal immigration advocates hired at 2 federal agencies

 In a 2013 interview with The Washington Post, Mark Krikorian, executive director of CIS, worried about growing "multiculturalism" and contended that a "lot of immigration pushers don't like America the way it is" and want to change it.

-Dan Stein, president of FAIR, defended in a 1997 interview with the Wall Street Journal his belief that certain immigrant groups are engaged in "competitive breeding" to diminish America's white majority.
+Stein, the president of FAIR, defended in a 1997 interview with the Wall Street Journal his belief that certain immigrant groups are engaged in "competitive breeding" to diminish America's white majority.

 "CIS has published articles that labeled immigrants 'third world gold diggers' and that blamed Central American asylum seekers for the 'burgeoning street gang problem' in the US, while Dan Stein has said that many immigrants that come to the US hate America and everything the country stands for," said Heidi Beirich, director of Southern Poverty Law Center's Intelligence Project, which oversees the center's yearly count of anti-immigrant groups.
 "We take these designations very seriously, and CIS and FAIR are far-right fringe groups that regularly publish racist, xenophobic material and spread misinformation about immigrants and immigration."